 Discover our beautiful collection of works by one of Japan's most influential artists.

-He produced a wide range of ceramics for both Japanese and international markets, combining novel Western designs and techniques with traditional Eastern ones.
+Miyagawa (Makuzu) Kōzan was one of the most distinguished potters working in Japan during the Meiji era (1868-1912).
+He produced a wide range of ceramics for both Japan and the West, combining novel Western designs and techniques with traditional Eastern ones.
 Kōzan's innovative and technically brilliant ceramics won him many prizes at exhibitions at home and abroad.

 Born into a family of traditional Kyoto tea ware makers in 1842, Kōzan moved to Yokohama in 1870 to set up a workshop producing Satsuma-style ceramics for a growing Western market.
 His workshop was large and progressive, quickly developing and producing a wide variety of styles as fashions changed.